-Papers are collected, using scripts, from DBLP.
-We only collect full papers, accepted in the main research track of the considered conferences.
+Papers are collected from DBLP.
+In the case of conferences, we only collect full papers, accepted in the main research track of the event.

 It is a paper presented in the main track of a conference.
-We also apply the following minimum page size thresholds:
+We also apply a minimum page size threshold, such as:

-Please, check if it is a full paper, published in the main track of the conferences tracked by CSIndex, in the last five years (2013-2017).
-If this the case, please open an issue on GitHub, informing your name, department, and info about the paper (title, conference year).
+In the case of conferences, check if it is a full paper, published in the main track of the event, in the period 2013-2018.
+If this the case, please use this form and provide data about your paper.

-We accept suggestions to track other conferences.
-However, our main interest is on high-quality conferences, with good metrics and well-known sponsors (ACM SIGs, IEEE CS, etc).
-Particularly, the conferences should attend the following criteria: submitted > 100 papers; acceptance < 30%; h5-index > 20.
-If you think this is the case of [Conf], please open an issue on GitHub, informing the statistics about this conference in 2017.
+We do not intend to cover all CS conferences.
+Our interest is on high-quality conferences, with good metrics and well-known sponsors (ACM SIGs, IEEE CS, etc).
+Particularly, conferences should attend the following thresholds: